gchulsong/WrapContentableSwipeRefreshLayout/README.md

 However, we need to use the property in the SwipeRefreshLayout<br/>
 when we implement the UI according to the designers' demand.

-This layout was made for such a time.
+This layout was made for such a case.

 ## Difference from SwipeRefreshLayout